zappajs/zappajs/docs/reference.md

 ### `zappa_channel`

 The name of Zappa's local channel, used between ZappaJS and ZappaJS-client.
-Default to `__local`.
+Defaults to `__local`.